ldss-project/hexarc/docs/developer-documentation/0-architecture/index.md

   end new                                     // closing "Service" DSLContext end new                                     // closing "DeploymentGroup" DSLContext
 ```
-> **Note**: here `DeploymentGroup`, `Service`, `Port` and `Adapter` are the keywords of the DSL.
+> **Note**: here `DeploymentGroup`, `Service`, `Port`, `Adapter`, `name` and `model` are the keywords
-> In particular, `Port` and `Adapter` are not the same as their homonyms in the Components Module.
+> of the DSL.
+In particular, the keywords `Port` and `Adapter` are not the same classes as their
+> homonyms in the Components Module.

 As introduced by the example above, HexArc defines four main types of `DSLContext`:
 - `DeploymentGroupDSLContext`: a `DSLContext.Root` describing the configuration for the deployment of
   a group of services.
 Such configuration consists of a list of the services that should be deployed.
   These services can then be deployed by calling `deploy` on the `DeploymentGroupDSLContext`.

-  The `VertxDSL.Vocabulary` exposes this type of `DSLContext` as the keyword `DeploymentGroup`.
-While a
+  The `VertxDSL.Vocabulary` exposes this type of `DSLContext` as the _global_ keyword `DeploymentGroup`.
+While
-  `DeploymentGroupDSLContext` exposes the following `ServiceDSLContext` as the keyword `Service`.
-The
+  a `DeploymentGroupDSLContext` exposes the following `ServiceDSLContext` as the _scoped_ keyword `Service`.
-  actual implementation relies on the definition of a type member called `Service`.
+  The actual implementation relies on the definition of a type member called `Service`.

+  > **Note**: in HexArc, a _global_ keyword is a keyword that can be used everywhere in the code, therefore it should
+  > be made available everywhere in the code; while a _scoped_ keyword is a keyword that requires positioning inside
+  > a specific scope, therefore it should be made available only in the scope where it is allowed to use it.

 - `ServiceDSLContext`: a `DSLContext.Child` of `DeploymentGroupDSLContext` describing the configuration
   for the instance of a service to be deployed.
 Such configuration consists of a list of the `Port`s forming
   the contract of the service.

   When a `ServiceDSLContext` is opened (i.e. created) within a `DeploymentGroupDSLContext`, it
-  automatically adds itself to the services that should be deployed by the `DeploymentGroupDSLContext`.
+  automatically adds itself to the services that should be deployed by that `DeploymentGroupDSLContext`.

-  The `VertxDSL.Vocabulary` exposes this type of `DSLContext` as the keyword `Service`, so that it could be
+  The `VertxDSL.Vocabulary` exposes this type of `DSLContext` as the global keyword `Service`, so that it
-  lazily configured outside a `DeploymentGroupDSLContext`.
-While a `ServiceDSLContext` exposes the following
+  could be lazily configured outside a `DeploymentGroupDSLContext`.
+While a `ServiceDSLContext` exposes the
-  `PortDSLContext` as the keyword `Port`.
+  following `PortDSLContext` as the scoped keyword `Port`.
 - `PortDSLContext`: a `DSLContext.Child` of `ServiceDSLContext` describing the configuration of a `Port` of
   a service.
 Such configuration includes the contract exposed by the `Port` (defined as type parameter),
   the actual implementation of the `Port` and a lists of the `Adapter`s installed on the `Port`.

   When a `PortDSLContext` is opened within a `ServiceDSLContext`, it automatically adds itself to the `Port`s
-  of the service configured by the `ServiceDSLContext`.
+  of the service configured by that `ServiceDSLContext`.

-  The `VertxDSL.Vocabulary` exposes this type of `DSLContext` as the keyword `Port` (not to be confused with
+  The `VertxDSL.Vocabulary` exposes this type of `DSLContext` as the global keyword `Port` (not to be confused
-  the homonym component), so that it could be lazily configured outside a `ServiceDSLContext`.
+  with the homonym component), so that it could be lazily configured outside a `ServiceDSLContext`.
 While a
-  `PortDSLContext` exposes the following `AdapterDSLContext` as the keyword `Adapter` (still, not to be confused
+  `PortDSLContext` exposes the following `AdapterDSLContext` as the scoped keyword `Adapter` (still, not to be
-  with the homonym component).
+  confused with the homonym component).
+Moveover, it exposes the scoped keyword `model` for configuring its
+  actual implementation.

 - `AdapterDSLContext`: a `DSLContext.Child` of `PortDSLContext` describing the configuration of an
   `Adapter` of a `Port` of a service.
 Such configuration consists of the implementation of the
   `Adapter`.

   When an `AdapterDSLContext` is opened within a `PortDSLContext`, it automatically adds itself to the
-  `Adapter`s of the `Port` configured by the `PortDSLContext`.
+  `Adapter`s of the `Port` configured by that `PortDSLContext`.

-  The `VertxDSL.Vocabulary` exposes this type of `DSLContext` as the keyword `Adapter` (not to be confused with
+  The `VertxDSL.Vocabulary` exposes this type of `DSLContext` as the global keyword `Adapter` (not to be confused
-  the homonym component), so that it could be lazily configured outside a `PortDSLContext`, provided the type
+  with the homonym component), so that it could be lazily configured outside a `PortDSLContext`, provided the type
   of `Port` on which it can be installed.

+These last three `DSLContext`s are extended using a mixin called `NamedDSLContext`, which for each exposes a new
+scoped keyword, called `name`, for configuring the name of each `ServiceComponent` (used for creating their
+`Logger`s).

+As the `DSLContext`s of the `VertxDSL` are opened, a tree-like structure is generated starting from the root,
+which is always a `DeploymentGroupDSLContext`.

+Internally, each of the four types of `DSLContext` provide a `close` method, which is used to finalize their
+configuration.
+In particular, when `deploy` is called on a `DeploymentGroupDSLContext`, all of the `DSLContext`s
+belonging to its tree are closed bottom-up, configuring the corresponding `ServiceComponent`s.
+Finally, the
+`DeploymentGroupDSLContext` closes itself, deploying the configured services.

+The deployment of the services is delegated to a support class called `Deployment`.
+Its companion object provides
+methods for deploying services and obtaining their corresponding `Deployment`s, While, an instance of the `Deployment`
+class itself allows to undeploy the corresponding service.

+In addition to the `DSLContext`s, another way the `VertxDSL` enriches its syntax is by means of _extensions_.
+In particular, it exports all the extension methods provided by the `VertxDSLExtensions` object, which include methods
+for manipulating `Future`s (e.g. awaiting the deployment or un-deployment of a service...).

+To summarize, the `VertxDSL` is defined through _keywords_, where a _global_ keyword can be either:
+- a `DSLContext`, exposing new _scoped_ keywords in the form of:
+  - public or protected methods;
+  - public or protected type member.
+- an _extension method_ provided by some extension of the DSL.

-> #### Functional DSL Vs YAML-like DSL
+> #### From Functional DSL to YAML-like DSL
 >
 > One of the reasons why HexArc migrated from its original _functional_ syntax to a _YAML-like_ syntax
 > (based on the definition of anonymous classes) is **type inference**.
 For example, inside a `Port`
-> keyword, the `Adapter` keywords automatically refer to the proper type of `Adapter` for that `Port`,
+> keyword, the `Adapter` scoped keywords automatically refer to the proper type of `Adapter` for that
-> without requiring the user to explicit that type for each `Adapter`.
+> `Port`, without requiring the user to explicit that type for each `Adapter`.
 > ```scala
 > // Original functional syntax
 > deploy(Vertx.vertx()){